Olympics-Sailing-Wearn strikes sailing gold for Australia | Sports-Games

 Australia's Matt Wearn cruised to an easy victory in the men's Laser class at the Enoshima Yachting Harbour on Sunday, making the most of the big lead he built up in the opening races to take the gold.
 Croatia's Tonci Stipanovic took the silver medal, with Hermann Tomasgaard of Norway picking up the bronze.

-Wearn hit a sweet spot during the 10 opening series races that decided the 10 boats that would contest the medal race, notching two wins and three second-place finishes to go into the medal race with an unassailable lead.
-The 25-year-old Wearn came second in the medal race to top the overall standings after a superb Olympic campaign on 53 points, with Stipanovic a distant second on 82 and Tomasgaard three points further back.
+Wearn hit a sweet spot during the 10 opening series races that decided the 10 boats that would contest the medal race, notching two wins and three second-placed finishes to go into the medal race with an unassailable lead.
+With the pressure off, the 25-year-old Wearn came second in the medal race to top the overall standings after a superb Olympic campaign on 53 points, with Stipanovic a distant second on 82 and Tomasgaard three points further back.

+"The goal was just to go out and have a clean start and be able to race from there.
+To be able to do that and just enjoy the race was awesome," he told reporters.
+"It was a great experience - nice wind, good waves.
+When the wind's like this the sport is just amazing and you really start to enjoy it."

 The women's Laser Radial medal race is due to take place later on Sunday.
 The Italian pairing of Ruggero Tita and Caterina Banti head into Tuesday's medal race in the Nacra mixed class guaranteed a medal after another strong showing.